Tanis Chandler

 Tanis Chandler (born Tannis Anne Goldthwaite; August 29, 1924 – May 7, 2006) was a French-born American film actress.
-She was perhaps best known for masquerading as a male to gain a role in a film.
+She is perhaps best known to today's audiences as the ingenue in low-budget features with The Bowery Boys and Charlie Chan, and for incidental roles in major Warner Bros. features.

 Early years

 Chandler was born in Nantes, France.
 Her father was musician Chandler Goldthwaite, who was billed as Rex Chandler for his performances of popular music.
 Her mother was Leon Lorfray De Rousier.
 Chandler was educated initially by private tutors in Paris and, after the family moved to the United States in 1936, at the Westlake School for Girls in Los Angeles.
 After her father's illness interrupted his work on radio programs, she became a model to help with finances.

 Acting

 In 1940, Chandler acted in a production of Prison Without Bars at the Troupers theater.
 Her film debut came in Devotion (1943), and she appeared in Cinderella Jones (1946), George White's Scandals and Wanderer of the Wasteland.
 She also used her fluency in French and Spanish to dub parts for foreign versions of approximately 30 films.

 Chandler pulled off a hoax on film executives when she obtained a part in The Desert Song (1943) by pretending to be a male, Robert Archer.
 A wire-service news story distributed nationwide explained, "She was aided in the deception by the fact that she and most of the other players were clad in flowing robes and burnooses ..."
-Her success was such that the casting office sent Archer for work in another film, My Reputation (1946).
+Her success was such that the casting office sent Archer for work in another 1944 film, My Reputation (released 1946).
 That venture ended, however, when a scene called for being shirtless while mowing a lawn.
 At that point, Chandler admitted to being a female, ending her male-impersonation efforts.
 Her explanation for the hoax was that studio executives frequently complained about a lack of men, and she hoped for a better opportunity for roles in films.

-Described as an "up-and-coming Hollywood starlet", Chandler was featured on the cover of Parade magazine's April 7, 1946, issue.